Energy Renovation in Case of Inheritance: A Data-Driven Cost Guide

 Federico De Ponte

-You’ve inherited a house – but instead of joy, you're worried about unpredictable renovation costs?
-This feeling is familiar to many heirs who suddenly face the legal obligations of the Building Energy Act (GEG).
-This guide shows you how to not only manage the financial burden but turn it into a value-enhancing investment.
+You have inherited a house – but instead of joy, you are overwhelmed by concerns about unpredictable renovation costs?
+Many heirs are familiar with this feeling, suddenly confronted with the legal obligations of the Buildings Energy Act (GEG).
+This guide will show you how not only to manage the financial burden but also turn it into a value-enhancing investment.

 Chat with ImmoGPT for free now.